 The Mere-Exposure effect can be a powerful marketing tool, but not in the way you’d expect.
 According to Zajonc, the effect can take place subliminally, and that’s when it’s most effective. (source) In other words, marketing doesn’t have to be noticed to have a powerful effect on a customer’s behavior — just being exposed to it is enough.

-How to use the Mere Exposure effect to keep yourself top of mind with customers
+How to use the Mere Exposure Effect Stay Top of Mind

 There are two guiding principles to keep in mind when using Mere Exposure to your advantage: